cjrh/aiomsg/README.rst

 This allows the connecting end to behave kind-of like a "server" in certain configurations.

+- *Built-in heartbeating*

+Because ain't nobody got time to mess around with TCP keepalive settings.
+The heartbeating is internal and opaque your application code.
+You won't even know it's happening, unless you enable debug logs.
+Heartbeats are sent only during periods of inactivity, so they won't interfere with your application messages.

 - *Message distribution*

 For ``send()``, you can configure the socket to distribute messages